-NEBS provides summary level views of a specific budget account's revenues and expenditures by decision unit, category, or GL.
+The area in NEBS that provides summary level views of a specific budget account's revenues and expenditures by decision unit, category, GL, and Budget Account by DU.
+This is a useful tool to review a budget account in its entirety.